zolutal/zolutal.github.io/_posts/2023-7-30-corctf-sysruption.md

 Triggering the bug with a target kernel address in rsp was failing because of a double fault caused by the GP handler unexpectedly executing with user space's gsbase.

 The gsbase register is used on Linux to access percpu variables.
-In the Linux source code it is equivalent to the `current` macro.
+In the Linux source code it is used by the `current` macro to locate the current task struct, for example.
 On kernel entry and exit the `swapgs` instruction is executed to switch back and forth between the kernel and user gsbase values since user space is allowed to use a gs segment as well.

 e.g. in `entry_SYSCALL_64`: